 The two input level attenuators on the front panel adjust the signal level for their respective amplifier channel in all modes.
-They are calibrated in dB to help the setting up of active loudspeaker systems.
+They are calibrated in dB to help setting up active loudspeaker systems.

 In bridged mode, both controls must be in the same position, so that the speaker load will be shared equally between the channels.